-Mountain Goats WDFW and the US Forest Service are interested in better understanding the dynamics of mountain goat / human interactions, particularly on popular trails and camping areas.
+Mountain Goat Encounters WDFW and the US Forest Service are interested in better understanding the dynamics of mountain goat / human interactions, particularly on popular trails and camping areas.

 Non-Native / Invasive Species Invasive species, both plant and animal, pose a serious threat to the biological diversity of coastal waters the world over.
 With improvements in travel technology, the rate of introductions of nonnative species has increased dramatically.